Eurovisionathon 2023

 18. A book related to science: The Disappearing Spoon

-19. A book related to the arts
+19. A book related to the arts: Memory of Water (tea ceremony)

 23. A book with a body of water in the title: The Blood Runs Like a River Through My Dreams